You don’t necessarily have to be a first-time homebuyer to qualify for Nevada first-time homebuyer programs in 2020

 Nevada Housing Division Las Vegas first-time home buyer programs

-The main program that has survived cuts in Nevada first-time home buyer programs in 2019 is Home is Possible which comes in 4 flavors.
+What is the best Nevada first-time homebuyer program?
+Home is Possible is the main program that has survived cuts in Nevada first-time home buyer programs in 2019.
+And it comes in 3 flavors.

 Home is Possible

-Home is Possible for Nevada is currently the best program and offers 5% of the loan value which is usable for down payment and/or closing costs and forgivable after only three years if the applicant stays in the home.Read More
+Home is Possible for Nevada is currently the best program and offers 5% of the loan value, which is usable for the down payment and/or closing costs and forgivable after only three years if the applicant stays in the home.Read More

-Home is Possible is a permanent statewide program that offers an attractive 30-year interest rate.
+Home is Possible is a permanent statewide program that offers an attractive 30-year interest rate as well.

-There is no first-time home buyer requirement here and all home buyers are welcome, however they may not own a home at the closing time and are required to live in the home as the primary residence.
+All home buyers are welcome.
+However, they may not own a home at the closing time and are required to live in the house as the primary residence.

-Minimum credit (FICO) score of higher than 640.
+The minimum credit (FICO) score should be higher than 640.

 Home is Possible for Heroes